V-Sekai/manuals/decisions/20231201-headless-launcher-backend.md

 #### Upside

-This system promotes seamless gaming with high performance and reliability from Elixir and SQLite.
+This system promotes seamless gaming with high performance and reliability from Elixir and CockroachDB.

 #### Downside